kaitlynchau/ConcertCompass/README.md

 * (2 points) Semantic UI
-  * use Semantic UI for front-end development
+  * Use Semantic UI for front-end development
 * (3 points) vite
-    * used vite as build tool and task runner.
+    * Used vite as build tool and task runner.
 * (2 points) ESlint
     * Integrate ESLint into my workflow
 * (6 points) React
-    * use React as the frontend framework, which is assigned 6 points.
+    * Use React as the frontend framework, which is assigned 6 points.

 13 points total out of 10 required points